What can they legally do to me if I have stopped paying the loan and credit cards?

 If you are sued, you should have a lawyer represent you in the case.
 Otherwise, they are most likely to get a judgment against you for the full balance, since you are not likely to know how to handle the paperwork and assert your rights.
-If they have a judgment, they can garnish your wages and also get orders to have anyone paying your company money to pay them, instead, until the full judgment is paid, including interest, courts costs, and their attorney's fees.
+If they have a judgment, they can garnish your wages.
+They can also get orders to have anyone paying your company money, pay them instead until the full judgment is paid, including interest, courts costs, and their attorney's fees.
 A lawyer can help you resolve this more favorably, perhaps get the case dismissed.

 Feel free to email me directly if you have any further questions or would like a free legal consultation.